lawlist/countdown-timer/README.md

 ___

+In general, it is possible to have a seemingly unlimited selection of packages stored in the *same* `package-user-dir`.
+It is possible to configure which packages get loaded when Emacs starts, but that is beyond the scope of this example.
+A user may, however, have his/her own reasons for maintaining separate and distinct installations and choose to change the `package-user-dir`.

-This repository contains an example of a countdown timer that sets a *different* `package-user-dir` and loads a corresponding user customization file depending upon which choice a user makes when Emacs starts.
+This repository contains an example (using a countdown timer) that sets a custom location for the `package-user-dir` and loads a corresponding user customization file depending upon which choice a user makes when Emacs starts.
 The user is presented with a few choices, e.g., option 1, 2 or 3.
 If the user makes no selection within the allotted countdown time, then nothing will happen except a message stating so.
 The default hard-coded values for `package-user-dir` will be:

 * `~/.emacs.d/elpa_1` if the user chooses option # 1.